VolkovLabs/business-forms/README.md

 ## Features

-- Allows to create customizable forms.
+- Provides functionality to create customizable forms.
-- Allows to specify GET request to get initial values.
-- Allows to specify POST request to send values updated in the form.
+- Allows to specify GET request to get initial values and POST, PUT, PATCH request to send values updated in the form.
+- Allows to fully customize Submit button.
+- Supports String, Number, Boolean, Radio, Slider and Select elements.
+- Supports the Custom Code after Initial and Update requests.

 ## Feedback